 - Enter a final decree of conservatorship that returns the child to the parent or caregiver and dismisses DFPS; - Enter a final decree of conservatorship that gives a relative permanent managing conservatorship, with or without termination of parental rights, and dismisses DFPS; or - Enter a final decree of conservatorship that names DFPS as the permanent managing conservator, with or without termination of parental rights.

 1. Parties

-Confirm that all parties have been served pursuant to Tex.
+At the final hearing, the court must confirm that all parties entitled to service under Tex.
 Fam.
-Code § 102.009.
+Code § 102.009 have been served.